Sonic Studio: Present day

 In 2002, Sonic Solutions decided to divest themselves of their original audio product line.
 To concentrate solely on the DVD content creation market, they formed a joint venture and, in 2004, that business was transferred to Big Endian, LLC to carry on the development, sales, and support of Sonic Solutions’ audio workstation products.

-Based in San Anselmo California, Sonic Studio, LLC continues to manufacture products that address the needs of the world’s most discriminating audio professionals with powerful PCM and DSD origination, editing and processing capabilities, and integrated premastering for both CD, SACD and rich media distribution.
-Sonic Studio’s NoNOISE noise and distortion reduction tools and streamlined workflow have allowed the product lines to remain at the forefront of restoration for DVD post–production and archival re–release.
+Headquartered in San Anselmo, CA, Sonic Studio, LLC designs software products that cater to professional audio users, offering PCM and DSD origination, editing, processing, and pre-mastering capabilities for CD, SACD, and digital media distribution.
+Products like NoNOISE noise and distortion reduction from Sonic Studio, LLC are used in DVD post-production and restoration applications.

 Pioneering work

 Over the years, development of the product lines have resulted in many breakthroughs now considered commonplace in the professional audio community.
 Some of the features and technologies brought to the pro audio market by Sonic Studio’s forebears include: